hilbert-spaess/hilbert-spaess.github.io/_posts/2020-3-18-quarantine.md

 1. three years of undergrad maths. would be nice to gather my knowledge and intuitions.
 2. scattered ideas about statistics. want them bundled and disciplined: particular ideas about particular problems
 3. set theory, foundations of maths, and logics, which are the bits of maths that have felt most alive for me recently.
-4. earning money for the summer by basically scamming a tech company aka "working remotely" (~1% chance someone important sees this?? probably okay)
+4. earning money for the summer by basically scamming a tech company ie "working remotely" (~1% chance someone important sees this?? probably okay)